‘Not today’: Memphis woman takes on carjackers

 She decides to post the video to her Facebook page this week to remind other women to be aware of their surroundings.
 She said her daughter told her she didn’t see any weapons, and that’s why she decided to fight back.

-“She was screaming, and no one came to help her.
-She was screaming at the top of her lungs,” said Lee.

-Lee said in this case her daughter was able to hold her own, and she’s grateful she wasn’t hurt.

-“Any parent who knows you got kids out there doing this robbing other children, there is something bad that is going to have to happen for us to stand up and take charge of these people, robbing and shooting and killing, carjacking,” said Lee.
+“Any parent who knows you got kids out there doing this robbing other children, there is something bad that is going to have to happen for us to stand up and take charge of these people, robbing and shooting and killing, carjacking.”

 Police said the suspects were in an older model silver Chevrolet Impala without a tag.